 Projects are identified in the Transportation Master Plan (TMP).
-See the TMP Webpage for more background.

 No measurable outcome has been identified for intersections.

 Build intersections that are safe for pedestrians, bicyclists and motor vehicles.
 Use minimum dimensions (narrow lanes and crossings) for a human-scale environment, while maintaining vehicle access and safety.